 The country changes again as you get closer to Katherine, located on the edge of Nitmiluk National Park (also known as Katherine Gorge).

-This is a crossroads and stocking-up point for travellers heading west to Kununurra or east to the Gulf of Carpentaria.
+This is a crossroad and stocking-up point for travellers heading west to Kununurra or east to the Gulf of Carpentaria.

 The thermal pools just out of town are a popular gathering point at the end of a long day on the road.